amtep/ck3-tiger/README.md

 Checks Crusader Kings 3 user mod files for common mistakes and warns about them.

 ## Status
 This project still in its beginning stages.
-At the moment, it only loads the localization files and warns about some formatting errors and about duplicate keys.
+It might warn about things that are actually correct.

 ## How to use
 Run it from the command line: